 Shibuya is a trendy, hip, and fun-loving ward in Tokyo that never seems to sleep.
 From shopping and eating gluten-free ramen to seeing an upcoming artist live, there is always something to do.
 That’s why we have this Shibuya Guide to make sure you have a wonderful experience here.

 Compared to other shopping districts in Tokyo, Shibuya is relatively new.
-A lot of the highrise buildings have been built over the past few decades — and the developments aren’t done as of today.
+A lot of the high-rise buildings have been built over the past few decades, and the developments aren’t done as of today.

 This is a neighborhood guide to Shibuya.
 We’re here to cover the ward, look at the station, and the different districts that make up Shibuya, and explore how to stay in the loop for all the festivities.

 Overall, there are five entrances and exits.
-If you exit through the Hachiko Gate, you can directly step out into the Shibuya Crossing and see Hachiko Statue.
+If you exit through the Hachiko Gate, you can directly step out into the Shibuya Crossing and see the Hachiko Statue.
 Fair warning, though — it’s very crowded!

-• JR (Japan Rail): Four JR lines run through Shibuya station.
+- JR (Japan Rail): Four JR lines run through Shibuya Station.

-• The Yamanote line loops around Tokyo hitting major stations such as Shinjuku, Ikebukuro, Tokyo and Shinagawa.
+- The Yamanote line loops around Tokyo, hitting major stations such as Shinjuku, Ikebukuro, Tokyo, and Shinagawa.

-• The Narita Express can take you to the airport.
+- The Narita Express can take you to the airport.

-• The Keio Inokashira line can take you to Shimokitazawa and Kichijōji.
+- The Keio Inokashira line can take you to Shimokitazawa and Kichijōji.

-• The Denentoshi line which goes into Kanagawa,
+- The Denentoshi line, which goes into Kanagawa,

-• The Hanzomon line, which is a run-on from the Denentoshi line and goes northeast into Tokyo, towards Otemachi station which is near Tokyo station.
+- The Hanzomon line, which is a run-on from the Denentoshi line and goes northeast into Tokyo, towards Otemachi station which is near Tokyo station.

-• The Tokyu Toyoko line for Daikanyama, Naka-Meguro and Yokohama.
+- The Tokyu Toyoko line for Daikanyama, Naka-Meguro, and Yokohama.

-• Finally, we have the Fukutoshin line which stretches to the northwest of Tokyo
+- Finally, we have the Fukutoshin line, which stretches to the northwest of Tokyo

 Check out: How to Get Around Japan with Public Transportation

-Downtown Shibuya – Udagawacho
+Downtown Shibuya: Udagawacho

-When people think of downtown Shibuya, it is often the streets of Udagawacho (宇田川町) that come to mind.
+When people think of downtown Shibuya, the streets of Udagawacho (宇田川町) often come to mind.
 This is where you can find the iconic Scramble Square, the Hachiko Statue, and an array of large department stores.

-One of the main characteristics of Udagawacho is the pedestrian-only street known, as Shibuya Center Gai or Basketball Street, which is just across the road from the Hachiko statue.
+One of the main characteristics of Udagawacho is the pedestrian-only street known as Shibuya Center Gai or Basketball Street, which is just across the road from the Hachiko statue.
 This street is lined with restaurants, both new and old, fashion and cosmetic shops, and game arcades.

 Udagawacho is also home to Parco, Loft, and a Mega Don Quijote.
 Parco is a flagship department store with big brands such as Dior, Gucci, and Dr. Martens.
 Like many department stores, food can be found underground with options such as sushi, ramen, and even a vegan izakaya.
-Loft, on the other hand, is a lifestyle-orientated store that has an abundance of cute stationery.
+Loft, on the other hand, is a lifestyle-oriented store that has an abundance of cute stationery.

 If you want to explore other cool neighborhoods in Tokyo besides Shibuya, check out this article!